sailu-naredla/NumberToWordApp/README.md

 # NumberToWordApp
-# Please run app using the command line with java -jar target/\NumberToWordApp.jar 128
+# Please run app using the command line with java -jar target\NumberToWordApp.jar "any NUMBER"